 :EndClass

+NB: this page is based on “MiPageTemplate” – a class found in Code\Templates which is based on MiPage.
+(So “ultimately” in the first rule is fulfilled through the multiple levels of inheritance.)

 Widgets, Controls, and Elements

 MiServer implements a number of classes to provide the APL user an easy way to add content to a MiPage.
 Currently there are APIs defined for all HTML5 elements, many Syncfusion and jQuery widgets, and a number of Dyalog-developed controls that were developed with the APLer in mind.